 10 Risk management

 Risk management is a continuous process of analysing and managing threats and opportunities faced by the company in its efforts to achieve its goals, and to ensure the continuity of the business.
 The key principles of risk management are defined in the Pohjolan Voima Group Risk Management policy.
 Subsidiaries and Group functions are responsible for their own risk management and associated reporting.
 The management reporting on the comprehensive risk circumstances to the Board is linked to the strategy and long-term planning process.
 The Board of Directors oversees the reporting on risk exposures, risk management activities and results related to the company's strategy and operations.

 The operating principles of Pohjolan Voima internal audit have been defined in the audit charter approved by the Board of Directors.
 Internal audit assists the company in achieving its objectives by providing a systematic approach to evaluate and improve governance processes, risk management and internal control.
 In addition, internal audit manages the reporting procedure for suspected misconduct according to a specified procedure.
 Internal audit reports functionally under the Audit and Finance Committee and reports summaries of its plans and findings to the Pohjolan Voima's Board of Directors.

-The principal task of statutory audit is to verify that the financial statements give correct and sufficient information on the Group's results and financial position.
+The principal task of statutory audit is to verify that the financial statements give true and fair view on the Group's results and financial position.
+The Audit and Finance Committee prepares the election process of the auditors and gives its recommendation to the Board of Directors.
+The Board makes a proposal of the election of the auditor to the shareholders in the Annual General Meeting.
 The Annual General Meeting annually appoints one auditor.
 The auditor must be an audit firm approved by the Finnish Chambers of Commerce.